-Understand how coronavirus (COVID-19) has triggered or accelerated market changes
+Understand how Coronavirus (COVID-19) has triggered or accelerated market changes.

-Reduce exposure to supply chain risks
+Learn how to reduce exposure to supply chain risks.

 How to apply

 Complete a 7-minute online application form to tell us about your business.

 You will receive an email within 1-2 business days informing you of your application outcome.

 Eligible business owners will be matched with an experienced professional who will provide them with up to four one-on-one mentoring sessions over a three-month period.
 Each session will last for two hours.